Wickramasingh/Research-MA_Project/README.md

 ### Key Insights

-- **Top Channels by Subscribers**: T-Series, MrBeast, and PewDiePie dominate globally, reflecting massive audience reach.
+- **Top Channels by Subscribers**: MrBeast, T-Series, and YouTube Movies dominate globally, reflecting massive audience reach.
 - **Popular Categories by Channel Count**: Entertainment, Gaming, and Vlogs have the largest number of channels, showcasing their widespread audience.
-- **Channel Creation Trends**: Significant growth in new channels, with a notable spike during 2020.
+- **Channel Creation Trends**: Significant growth in new channels, with a notable spike during 2014 and 2021.
 - **Most Prolific Channels**: News and Music channels lead in video uploads, driven by automation and frequent content generation.
 - **Categories with Highest Uploads**: News and Politics, Music, and Entertainment categories dominate in video count.
 - **Categories with Highest Views**: Music, Entertainment, and Gaming generate the highest video views due to universal popularity.